Mylo-Softworks/PacketLib/readme.md

 # Usage

 ## Creating packets
 Packets are simply classes which inherit `Packet`.
+They contain a payload of which the type can be specified as the generic argument.
+Packets and payloads can have custom constructors, but there should always be one parameterless constructor.
+This is used for deserializing.
 ```csharp
 using PacketLib.Packet;
 using SerializeLib.Interfaces; // For payloads